oknozor/toml-bombadil/website/content/docs/template-and-variables/gpg-secret.md

    bombadil link
    ```

 That's it !
-In the next chapter we will take at Bombadil profiles and themes.
+In the next chapter we will take a look at Bombadil profiles and themes.